0xc0rvu5/0xc0rvu5.github.io/Startup_Script.md

 apt show libpam-tmpdir
 ```

-Though the list is lengthly compared to the other two let's break them down:
+Though the list is lengthy compared to the other two let's break them down:
 -  libpam-tmpdir
 	- automatic per-user temporary directories.
 Many programs use $TMPDIR for storing temporary files.
 Not all of them are good at securing the permissions of those files. libpam-tmpdir sets $TMPDIR and $TMP for PAM sessions and sets the permissions quite tight.
 This helps system security by having an extra layer of security, making such symlink attacks and other /tmp based attacks harder or impossible.
 - apt-listchanges